 As HIV/AIDS turned out to be a major Public Health Problem in Goa, in order to take multi pronged interventions, the Goa State AIDS

 Control Society (Goa SACS) was created and got registered in 1997 to function under the guidelines of the National AIDS Control Organization (NACO), keeping in view the national pattern.
 The National AIDS Control Organization (NACO) and the Goa State AIDS Control Society (Goa SACS) are the wings of Ministry of Health and Family Welfare at Government of India and State level respectively.
-Today, Goa State AIDS Control Society is functioning under the present Project Director, Shri.
-Jose D’sa, monitored by the Executive Body under Chairmanship of Pr.
+Today, Goa State AIDS Control Society is functioning under the Project Director, monitored by the Executive Body under Chairmanship of Pr.
 Secretary (Health), Government of Goa.

 Goa is a tiny State on the west coast with a total population of about 14.58 lakhs surrounded by high HIV prevalent States like Maharashtra and Karnataka.
 Since the first detected case of HIV/AIDS in Goa in 1987, there has been a steady decline in the reported number of HIV/AIDS cases.
 The epidemic has crossed over from highrisk groups to general population, from urban to rural areas and from adults to children.
 HIV is now prevalent in all parts of Goa and almost two-thirds of the cases are reported from the four coastal talukas of Goa.
 Sexual route is predominant mode of transmission being more than 90%.
 Goa has been classified as a moderate prevalent State based on the sentinel survey data.
 Goa has always been in the forefront in combating HIV/AIDS.